COURSES

 Total | 15 | 24 |

-The aim of our department is based on the principle that language proficiency, cultural knowledge, information, and communication are integral components.
-The department was established as part of the Faculty of Humanities with the goal of educating individuals who will earn a respected place in the contemporary world with their command of the English language, knowledge, culture, self-confidence, productivity, importance given to independent thinking, and eagerness to take on social responsibilities.
+Our department is founded on the principle that language proficiency, cultural knowledge, information, and communication are inseparable components of a complete education.
+Established within the Faculty of Humanities, our department aims to educate individuals who will earn a respected place in the modern world through their command of the English language, knowledge, culture, self-confidence, productivity, appreciation of independent thought, and sense of social responsibility.

 - Being able to internalize and discuss concepts and ideas related to British culture and literature, as well as developing critical methods and understanding.